evolution-gaming/scala-bootcamp/sbt/4-Change.md

 We will not discuss it right now, but you can read about it here: https://www.scala-sbt.org/1.x/docs/Scope-Delegation.html#Scope+delegation+rules

+The important thing to remember: if `root-5-inspect / Compile / run / scalaVersion`
+is defined, and you will change `root-5-inspect / Compile / scalaVersion` or `root-5-inspect / scalaVersion`, the one under `run` will not be affected.

+This is a _very_ common issue people encounter, especially with not-so-well written builds or plugins. `inspect` will always help you to figure out what went wrong.

 Let's redefine our `run` to be `Compile / run`:
 ```
 Compile / run := println(s"Project version: ${version.value}")